aburd/aburd.github.io/src/content/recent-projects.md

 categories = ["projects"]
 +++

 Recently, I've been working on two projects in addition to my job.
 And neither of them particularly well.
 Well I suppose I've been contributing to one a lot more than the other.
 Perhaps the payoff for that one project seems more immediate?
-I suppose, in a matter, is also the most "fun" project, heh.
+I suppose, in a matter, it is also the most "fun" project, heh.
+But I think it's probably more about development velocity more than anything.
 <!-- more -->
 But all in all, all I can say is I'm absolutely floored with some people's body of work.
 How can people find the time to contribute so much to software?
 I suppose I will say that one thing I could do is use my time more wisely, but I think it's absolutely astounding that some people can have families, a job and contribute to open-source.
 So kudos to all you super men/women out there.